ivanmilevtues/merinjei_bot/Experiments.md

 # Writing down the process through which I've gone:
 <img src="http://i.imgur.com/Xedui4H.jpg" width="100%"></img>
 ## Features for the hatespeech classifier:
+### All the Tables of results are on the RandomForestClassifier
 I started learning the model only on Amazon review dataset which resulted in features taken only from there.
 In the very begining they were all the words from the reviews which were around 300k words(features).
 Than I hugely reduced them by stemming and ended up with about 25k words(features).